jaccomoc/jactl/docs/pages/language-guide.md

 Note that in Java, when using streams, it is necessary to invoke `collect()` to convert the final stream of values back into a list.
-In Jacsal, this is not necessary since this will automatically be done when the last method in the chain has finished.
+In Jactl, this is not necessary since this will automatically be done when the last method in the chain has finished.
-So in Jacsal these two expressions are equivalent:
+So in Jactl these two expressions are equivalent:
 ```groovy
 > [1,2,3].map{ it * it }.collect()
 [1, 4, 9]